tecnd/room-finder/README.md

 # Open Room List
 Plots class times for each room so you can see when a room is free.
 Also lists open rooms in a hall right now.
 Data scraped from <https://courselist.wm.edu/courselist/>.
+Live site at <https://openroomlist.tech/>

 [Winner of Best UI/UX at Cypher VII!](https://devpost.com/software/openroomlist)